 "I lived and breathed alcohol.
 I had a wife, family, and career but poured them all out into that bottle,” Matumani recalls.
 “When all hope seemed lost, Teen Challenge rescued me."

 At his lowest point, Matumani came to Teen Challenge Kenya at the urging of his niece and sister.
 In just one interview with Teen Challenge, he realized there was hope for him.
 He gave his life to Christ while enrolled in the program and found freedom from his addiction – a freedom made possible by the love of Jesus.

-Sungita walked into the Teen Challenge Center in Delhi seeking something very important: her worth.
-She was poor, and a woman: two characteristics that earned her very little value in India.
+Sungita walked into the Teen Challenge Center in Delhi seeking something very important - her worth.
+She was poor and a woman.
+These two characteristics earned her very little value in India.

-Teen Challenge warmly welcomed Sungita and helped her begin sewing classes.
-Sewing skills are one way to empower women in India so they can provide a service to their community and earn a healthy income to break the cycle of poverty.
+Teen Challenge warmly welcomed Sungita and helped her begin sewing classes, which helps to empower women so they can provide a service to their community and earn a healthy income to break the cycle of poverty.
 Sungita recently completed her training and graduated from Teen Challenge.